By the end of this section, you will be able to:

 - Calculate inflation rates using index numbers

 Moreover, the power of inflation does not affect just goods and services, but wages and income levels, too.
-The second-to-last row of Table 22.1 shows that the average hourly wage for a manufacturing worker increased nearly six-fold from 1970 to 2014.
-Sure, the average worker in 2014 is better educated and more productive than the average worker in 1970—but not six times more productive.
-Sure, per capita GDP increased substantially from 1970 to 2014, but is the average person in the U.S. economy really more than eight times better off in just 44 years?
+The second-to-last row of Table 22.1 shows that the average hourly wage for a manufacturing worker increased nearly ten-fold from 1970 to 2021.
+The average worker in 2021 is better educated and more productive than the average worker in 1970—but not six times more productive.
+Per capita GDP increased substantially from 1970 to 2021, but is the average person in the U.S. economy really more than twelve times better off in just 51 years?
 Not likely.

 A modern economy has millions of goods and services whose prices are continually quivering in the breezes of supply and demand.
-How can all of these shifts in price be boiled down to a single inflation rate?
-As with many problems in economic measurement, the conceptual answer is reasonably straightforward: Prices of a variety of goods and services are combined into a single price level; the inflation rate is simply the percentage change in the price level.
+How can all of these shifts in price attribute to a single inflation rate?
+As with many problems in economic measurement, the conceptual answer is reasonably straightforward: Economists combine prices of a variety of goods and services into a single price level.
+The inflation rate is simply the percentage change in the price level.
 Applying the concept, however, involves some practical difficulties.